 The principal aim of Threshfield Primary School is to explore big questions about life, in order to find out what people believe and what difference this makes to how they live, so that pupils can make sense of religion and worldviews, reflecting on their own ideas and ways of living.

-As we live in a diverse society, we consider Religious Education as a core subject in our curriculum.
+As we live in a diverse society, we consider Religious Education as a core subject in our curriculum to develop religious and belief understanding and tolerance.
 Children of all faiths and none explore the similarities and differences of worldviews and religions, asking questions, making links and drawing comparisons from the content they learn or investigate.

 At Threshfield Primary School, Religious Education is taught following the North Yorkshire Agreed Syllabus (2019), which combines resources from ‘Understanding Christianity’ materials.